Matching Tires on Four-Wheel Drive & All-Wheel Drive Vehicles(Lea en español)

 Mismatched tires or using improper inflation pressures for all-wheel drive and four-wheel drive vehicles can also result in immediate drivability problems.
-Some Control Trac equipped vehicles in 4Auto mode may exhibit a shutter on acceleration and/or a noise from the front driveline and transfer case while driving.
+Some Control Trac equipped vehicles in 4Auto mode may exhibit a shudder on acceleration and/or a noise from the front driveline and transfer case while driving.
 Some all-wheel drive and four-wheel drive vehicles may exhibit axle windup or binding while driving.
 Some four-wheel drive vehicles (manual or electronic shift) with a two-wheel drive mode may refuse to shift "on the fly" into 4x4 Auto or 4x4 High at highway speeds.

 Because the front and rear tires of all-wheel drive and four-wheel drive vehicles perform different duties while accelerating, braking and cornering, tire rotation is important to even out, and maintain equivalent treadwear of all of the vehicle's tires to minimize potential driveline stresses.

 If the vehicle is equipped with a matching road wheel and full-sized spare tire, they should be integrated into the vehicle's rotation pattern at the first tire rotation.
 This will allow all five of the vehicle's tires to share in the workload and wear at similar rates.
 In the event that a single tire is damaged and has to be removed from service, this will allow the tread depth equivalent spare tire to be used with the remaining three tires.